-a) Financial assets 'at fair value through profit or loss'

-These are initially recognised at fair value and transaction costs are expensed in the Income Statement.
+Financial assets classified as 'at fair value through profit or loss' are initially recognised at fair value and transaction costs are expensed in the Income Statement.

-b) Available for sale & Loans and receivables

-These are initially recognised at fair value plus transaction cost that are directly attributable to the acquisition of such investments.
+Financial assets classified as 'available for sale' and 'loans and receivables' are initially recognised at fair value plus transaction cost that are directly attributable to the acquisition of such investments.